Gnosder/Gaming/dragonsanddaring.md

     Dragonborn have an elemental breath attack stemming from their draconic heritage.
         Type determined by scale colour.
 1 MP, magic effort in cone/line.
 Spending +1 MP and +3 AP doubles the effort dice.
 #### Orcborn
     When an orcborn suffers a consequence they enter a rage.
-While raging their any action using might gains 2 boons while all other actions suffer 2 banes.
-The rage lasts until the end of the scene, each round of the rage an orcborn may make a poise check to end the rage early if they wish, if they make the poise check they do not receive the benefitts of the rage that round.
+While raging any action using might gains 2 boons while all other actions suffer 2 banes.
+The rage lasts until the end of the scene, each round of the rage an orcborn may make a poise check to end the rage early if they wish, if they attempt the poise check they do not receive the benefitts of the rage that round, but still suffer the penalties.
 #### Elfborn
     Elfborn are resistant to magical effects and gain a boon to defenses against magic.
 They also gain a boon to perception tests.
 ### (non-humans)
 #### Elf
     Elves cannot be charmed or put to sleep by magic, in additon they gain +4 to defenses against magic.
+They also gain a boon to perception tests.
+Elves suffer 2 bane to all actions for 2 weeks after breaking their word or telling a lie.
 #### Dwarf
     Drawves are resistant to poisons and gain +4 against them.
 They also gain +2 stress per level.
 ## Archtypes (Jobs/class/specialty)